Tron district: Geography

+History

+The Northern Chronicle describes a journey from Chiang Saen to Phitsanulok by way of Nan, on which the travellers crossed a river it calls the Tromtanim before reaching the Kaeo Noi.
+Phiset Jiajanphong identified the first as Khlong Tron, which runs through the district and joins the Nan from the east, and the second as the Khwae Noi.
+He noted that the names as the chronicle gives them are corrupt.

 Administration

 The district is divided into five sub-districts (tambons), which are further subdivided into 47 villages (mubans).
 There are two sub-district municipalities (thesaban tambon): Tron covers parts of tambon Wang Daeng, and Ban Kaeng covers parts of the same-named tambon.
 There are a further five tambon administrative organizations (TAO).